Channel Islands National Park

 Something in our salty blood draws us to the sea; something in our imagination beckons us to islands.
-Channel Islands National Park encompasses both: almost two hundred square miles of ocean and five remarkable islands.
+Channel Islands National Park encompasses both, with almost two hundred square miles of ocean and five of the eight Channel Islands: Anacapa, Santa Barbara, Santa Cruz, San Miguel, and Santa Rosa.

-Each of the islands is a fascinating world unto itself, fragrant with flowers and sagebrush and musical with birdsong, wind, and the murmuring sea.
-They are miniature versions of the California that many visitors may have thought was lost long ago, surrounded by some of the most pristine and wildlife-rich waters in the eastern Pacific.
+Each island is a fascinating world unto itself, fragrant with flowers and sagebrush and musical with birdsong, wind, and the murmuring sea.
+Each bears evidence of thousands of years of human presence.
+These remarkable islands are miniature versions of the California many visitors may have thought was lost long ago, interconnected with one another and with the mainland by some of the most pristine and wildlife-rich waters in the eastern Pacific.